harness/terraform-provider-harness/docs/resources/platform_connector_tas.md

 - `org_id` (String) Unique identifier of the organization.
 - `project_id` (String) Unique identifier of the project.
 - `tags` (Set of String) Tags to associate with the resource.
+- `reference_token` (String) Reference of the secret for the token.
+To reference a secret at the organization scope, prefix 'org' to the expression: org.{identifier}.
+To reference a secret at the account scope, prefix 'account` to the expression: account.{identifier}

 ### Read-Only